danja/hyperdata-static/makesite/content/blog/2023-09-07-llama-sparql-questions.md

 1. Batching data

-   Right now I've set up the INSERT queries to add triplets one at a time to the store.
+   Right now I've set up INSERT queries to add triplets (as RDF triples) one at a time to the store.
 It's _really_ inefficient because each has to be wrapped in a query skeleton and POSTed over HTTP.
 I imagine some kind of batch handling is already implemented somewhere, but I couldn't find anything I understood.
 It isn't essential right now, but if there is something, pointers?

 2. Loops in graph data